densh/densh.github.com/quasiquotes.md

     scala> val four = "$two + $two"
     four: universe.Tree = 2.$plus(2)

-This code runs successfully because `Int` is considered to be `Liftable` by default. (see [standard liftables](#standard-liftables)). `Liftable` type is just a trait with a single absract method that defined mapping of given type to tree:
+This code runs successfully because `Int` is considered to be `Liftable` by default. (see [standard liftables](#standard-liftables)). `Liftable` type is just a trait with a single absract method that defines a mapping of given type to tree:

     trait Liftable[T] {
       def apply(value: T): Tree